FHA UFMIP Refund Chart 2025: Save Money On Your Refi

 Calculating Your Refund

-So, let’s narrow it down.
 The percentage you stand to get refunded is wholly dependent on the length of the period between your first closing and the one for your refinance.

 You get 80% if your refinance closes one month after your first.
 (Inevitably, almost nobody ever gets that.)
 And you’ll get 10% if that gap is 36 months.
 So, the sooner you act when you’re ready to refinance, the greater your benefit should be.

 Each month after month one, the refund rate drops 2%.
 So, it’s 80% in the first month, 78% in the second, 76% in the third and so on.
+So, the sooner the better.
+To complicate things a bit further – FHA streamline refinances, which are arguably the simplest FHA refinance option, are only available seven or more months after closing, making a 68% refund your best option.

-That would probably be the hardest part of the calculation were it not for our FHA MIP refund chart.
-With that, you just look up the relevant number of months and read across to the percentage you’re due.
+So, to calculate your refund, just look up the relevant number of months and read across to the percentage you’re due.

 Then you simply multiply the UFMIP you paid on your current loan by the appropriate percentage.